RustFestEU/blog.rustfest.eu/_posts/2018-03-02-this-week-in-rustfest-1-anonymouse-abstract-first-batch-locals.md

   - pnkfelix
 ---

-With some further ado, this week news.
+With some further ado, this week's news.

 # First batch standard tickets